Landscape Designer, Matt Leacy of Landart Landscapes Sydney, shares his expertise in preparing your outdoor area for the silly season.

 Hosting Christmas lunch at your place… with the entire extended fam?
 Stay prepared and keep it fresh by planting seedlings of salad greens such as lettuce, rocket and spinach every couple of weeks.

 Rocket, pear and parmesan salad anyone?
-Baby rocket, for example is ideal to have on hand in your garden for summer salads, to add crunch to sandwiches and a great side dish.
+Baby rocket, for example, is ideal to have on hand in your garden for summer salads, to add crunch to sandwiches and as a great side dish.
 “The advantage of growing rocket at home is that it grows extremely quickly, and is also easy to grow from seed,” says Leacy.
-“Simply sprinkle the seeds on soil, lightly cover with seed-raising mix and water gently for a moist start to some healthy salad greens.”
+“Simply sprinkle the seeds on soil, lightly cover with seed-raising mix, and water gently for a moist start to some healthy salad greens.”

 Matt encourages, “lots of direct sunlight and good soil preparation to help make tomatoes nice and stocky.”